cfpb/development/javascript.md

 ```
 ##### Good

-<sub>Just because they're consistent with each other, not because of the style</sub>
+(Because they're consistent with each other, not because of the style.)

 ```js
 var foo = 1;